arinal/elm-newtonian/README.md

 Finally, a solar system animation in your browser!
 Every planet movement is calculated using Newtonian gravity equation.

-This application is simple, meant to be an ideal case study if you want to start learning elm with enjoyment!
+This application is simple, meant to be an ideal case study if you want to start learning elm.

 ## Getting started

 If elm hasn't been installed in your system, install it [here](https://guide.elm-lang.org/install.html)

-Afterwards, type this in your terminal:
+Afterwards, type this on your terminal:
 ``` shellsession
 $ git clone https://github.com/arinal/elm-newtonian.git
 $ cd elm-newtonian